By Clyde Hughes | AC JosepH Media

 ATLANTIC CITY — The decision to attend college was a difficult one for Atlantic Cape Community College’s Victor Moreno, but looking back on it now, the choice he made could not have worked out better.

 Moreno, 32, and his family immigrated to the United States from Oaxaca, Mexico when he was 7 and his single mother raised a family of six while working as a housekeeper in Atlantic City’s bustling hospitality industry.
-The youngest of his siblings, he was an overachiever in high school where he graduated in 2007, but was all too aware of the financial burden of attending college.
+The youngest of his siblings, Moreno was an overachiever in high school, where he graduated in 2007, but was all too aware of the financial burden of attending college.

 “I knew that higher education was going to be a key to my success, as an immigrant and being the first one from my family to have the opportunity to go to college, I could not let them down,” said Moreno, who today serves as manager of community outreach at Atlantic Cape.